react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 - react-native
 - react-native-google-signin
 - react
+- cocoapods and GoogleSignIn pod version (if applicable)
-- cocoapods, gradle and android plugin for gradle, if applicable
+- gradle, android plugin for gradle and play-services-auth version (if applicable)